sodor/altspacevr-project-todomvc-ops/README.md

 database.
 Usually, I would bake the failover logic into the db client application.
-With outside knowledge from the application of what it's trying to do, you can usually make faster and more resilient failover descisions.
+With outside knowledge from the application of what it's trying to do, you can usually make faster and more resilient failover decisions.
 Using Consul for service discovery would've made that a lot easier and safer to coordinate.
 The more traditional middleware layer (eg: pgpool, pgbouncer), adds extra complexity right in the middle of what should be one of the least latent and most reliable